 4.3 Residents’ Issues

-5.1 Comments on applications to be determined by Herefordshire Council.
-No applications have been submitted for consideration.
+5. Planning ….
+Comments on applications to be determined by Herefordshire Council.

 6.2 It was RESOLVED to make the following payments